 Season two delved more into the past of all the characters, particularly Lena and her ties to Russia.

 The third season of Bordertown was a more emotional affair as the effects of local crime took their toll on family and careers.

 So as we came to the end of the 31 episodes available the big question was ‘Will there be a season 4'?

 The answer isn't very straightforward.
 Technically season 3 was the last one.
 However, there is a movie!!

 Juuso Syrjä is back directing Bordertown – The Mural Murders, a spinoff movie of the popular series.

-Production on the film began in October 2020 and will be released theatrically in Finland on the 27th of October 2021.
+Production on the film began in October 2020 and was released theatrically in Finland on the 27th of October 2021.
 But don't despair if you don't live in Finland!
-Netflix has secured the global rights to the movie so it will be streaming its way to you very shortly.
+Netflix has secured the global rights to the movie and it is now available to stream.

 The movie brings back Bordertown's key cast including Ville Virtanen, Anu Sinisalo (Lena) and Sampo Sarkola.